coasttech/sabnzbd-tautulli-control/README.md

-# sabnzbd-tautulli-control

 # AutoPauseStream

 AutoPauseStream is a Python script designed for home media servers.
 It optimizes streaming by monitoring Tautulli for ongoing Plex activity and automatically managing SABnzbd downloads.
-Below are the key aspects of the script:
+Key aspects of the script include:

 **Functionality:**